Dennis-van-Gils/project-Arduino-trigger-box/README.md

   Or:

-  * Arduino Uno (Does not have an onboard RGB LED but is native 5 V logic)
+  * Arduino Uno (But this does not have an onboard RGB LED, is only 16-bits and hence, the `T_meas` parameter is removed, but it is native 5 V logic.)